tigerbeetle/tigerbeetle/docs/concepts/debit-credit.md

-Instead of modeling business transactions as a set of ad-hoc tables and relationships, debits and credits provide a simple and standardized schema that can be used across all product lines, now and into the future.
+Instead of modeling business transactions as a set of ad-hoc tables and relationships, debits and credits provide a simple and standardized schema that can be used across all product lines, now and in the future.
 This avoids the need to add columns, tables, and complex relations between them as new features are added -- and avoids complex schema migrations.

 Debit / credit has been the foundation of business for hundreds of years, and now you can leverage